axeluhl/sailing-analytics/wiki/howto/expeditionimport.md

 More specifically, [[this section|https://wiki.sapsailing.com/wiki/howto/setup/webserver/chrome-webserver#setup-locally-hosted-360-videos_adding-a-360-video]] then explains how to link a panoramic 360° video, choosing the correct file type.

 ### Uploading through AdminConsole

+When you have a video that you would like to make available and you don't want to upload it to YouTube then there is also a way to upload it to the SAP Sailing Analytics.
+When your server has a file storage configured properly, you can go into the edit page of your event (AdminConsole's "Events" tab, then clicking that little pen/paper icon in the Actions column), go to the "Videos" tab in the event editing popup dialog and click on "Add gallery video."
+Use the "Choose File" and then the "Send" button to upload a file.